waterholeforum/docs/contributing.md

 ## Documentation Edits

-Waterhole's documentation lives in the [waterholeforum/docs](https://github.com/waterholeforum/docs)repository.
+Waterhole's documentation lives in the [waterholeforum/docs](https://github.com/waterholeforum/docs) repository.
 Improvements or corrections to them can be submitted as a pull request.

 ## Core Enhancements